- Learning to a Greater Degree Contract

 - Writing Center

-University of Central Missouri's Bachelor of Science in Electronics Technology degree programs prepares students to fit into a wide variety of electronics-related positions.
+University of Central Missouri's Bachelor of Science in Electronics Technology degree program prepares students to fit into a wide variety of electronics-related positions.
 This program has a strong management component which allows graduates to move into management and supervisory positions within the industry.

 Graduates have been placed in job classifications such as engineering assistants, service representatives, sales representatives, system troubleshooters, computer maintenance support, network supervisors, production supervisors, and audio-visual engineers.